pranav04katiyar/Development/src/b_APIs/2_REST_APIs.md

     >     - PUT either creates or replaces the resource at the specified URI.
 The body of the request message specifies the resource to be created or updated.
     >     - PATCH performs a partial update of a resource.
 The request body specifies the set of changes to apply to the resource.
     >     - DELETE removes the resource at the specified URI.

+    > - The differences between POST, PUT, and PATCH can be confusing:
+    >   - A POST request creates a resource.
+The server assigns a URI for the new resource, and returns that URI to the client.
+    >     - In the REST model, you frequently apply POST requests to collections.
+    >     - The new resource is added to the collection.
+    >     - A POST request can also be used to submit data for processing to an existing resource, without any new resource being created.
+    >   - A PUT request creates a resource or updates an existing resource.
+The client specifies the URI for the resource.
+    >     - The request body contains a complete representation of the resource.
+    >     - If a resource with this URI already exists, it is replaced.
+    >     - Otherwise a new resource is created, if the server supports doing so.
+    >     - PUT requests are most frequently applied to resources that are individual items, such as a specific customer, rather than collections.
+A server might support updates but not creation via PUT.
+Whether to support creation via PUT depends on whether the client can meaningfully assign a URI to a resource before it exists.
+    >     - If not, then use POST to create resources and PUT or PATCH to update.
+    >   - A PATCH request performs a partial update to an existing resource.
+The client specifies the URI for the resource.
+    >     - The request body specifies a set of changes to apply to the resource.
+    >     - This can be more efficient than using PUT, because the client only sends the changes, not the entire representation of the resource.
+    >     - Technically PATCH can also create a new resource (by specifying a set of updates to a "null" resource), if the server supports this.